inabikarilibrary/inalib/guides/textF/teamsamples/Chain Samples.md

 - Remove Sakuma's Lvl3 shooting move 'Koutei Penguin 1gou'
 - Remove Saru's Lvl1 shooting move 'Mach Wind'
 - During halftime, substitute Gamma with Saru
-- You may notice that the teams have basically the same 5 players in the backline.
+- You may notice that the teams have basically the same 5 players in the backline (and GK).
 I personally think this core is the most consistent and versatile, and is easy to use for new players

 ****Team 1: Standard****